- 19 May 2025

 Amsterdam Airport to City: How to Get There

-There are several ways to travel from Amsterdam Airport to the city:
+There are several ways to get from Amsterdam Airport to the city.

 If you want to skip ticket machines, transfers or delays, booking a taxi in advance is the smoothest option.
 Staxi offers a fixed fare from Amsterdam Airport to the city, so you know exactly what you’ll pay before your trip starts.